troglobit/mg/README.md

 * May  8, 2016: First import from OpenBSD 5.9 to [GitHub][]
 * May 15, 2016: First major release from GitHub
 * Jul 22, 2018: Second major release from GitHub, now standalone!
-* Aug 26, 2018: Third major release from GitHub, now portable!
+* Aug 26, 2018: Third major release from GitHub, now fully portable!

 See the source distribution for the list of [AUTHORS][].